Git Integration for Jira Cloud Documentation

 Reindex all

-All repositories and integrations can be updated manually via the Manage Git repositories screen by selecting the Reindex All button:
+You can update all repositories and integrations manually via the Manage Git repositories screen by selecting the Reindex All button:

 Git Cloud manage git repositories page highlighting Reindex All